hkparker/Wave/README.md

 # Wave

 Wave is a wireless Intrusion Detection System and 802.11 visualizer.
-Wireless data is sent from [collector](https://github.com/hkparker/collector)s to Wave where it is analysed and stored in elasticsearch.
+Wireless data is sent from [collector](https://github.com/hkparker/collector)s to Wave where it is analysed by various engines.
 In early development.

 ## Developing